Yuxin-Gui/pa-service/README.md

 This prevents arXiv from receiving task-management language that would return irrelevant results.

-### Focus Mode — Behavioral Science Engine
+### Focus Mode: Behavioral Science Engine
 Computes a procrastination risk score from four weighted factors (overdue tasks, stuck in-progress tasks, high-priority backlog, priority avoidance pattern).
-At **HIGH** risk (score ≥ 60), a Focus Lock overlay covers the entire application and requires explicit acknowledgement before proceeding — implementing the friction mechanism from Thaler & Sunstein (2008).
+At **HIGH** risk (score ≥ 60), a Focus Lock overlay covers the entire application and requires explicit acknowledgement before proceeding.
+This implements the friction mechanism from Thaler & Sunstein (2008).

 AI-generated implementation intentions follow Gollwitzer's (1999) if-then format:
 > *"If it is after 3 PM, then I will sit down at my desk and work on 'Write literature review' for 25 minutes."*